bgusach/exercises-htdp2e/design-recipe.rst

     (define (string-length str) 0)  ; 0 is the dummy value

+In case of generative recursion (where the generative step has no connection to the structure of the data definition), the purpose statement has to explain not only the "what" but also "how" the result is computed

 3.- Give some input/output examples
 -----------------------------------
 Write the expected outputs for a set of give inputs.
 Basically, write unit